 Your privacy is of our utmost concern and we will protect it at all times.

 How do I find more Information?

 If you are suffering with a neurological disease or disorder, please see our Services page to access the clinical research trials we are currently conducting and for more information on how to get in touch with us.

 If you are suffering with a neurological disease or disorder, we encourage you to look into participating in a Clinical Trial.
 For detailed information about all of our available studies, please click on the links below to view our registry of Clinical Trials:

 - Safety and Efficacy of Piromelatine in Mild Alzheimer's Disease Patients (ReCOGNITION) Read more +

 - SUVN-502 With Donepezil and Memantine for the Treatment of Moderate Alzheimer's Disease- Phase 2a Study Read more +

 - Safety and Efficacy Study of ALZT-OP1 in Subjects With Evidence of Early Alzheimer's Disease Read more +

 - A Study of ALKS 8700 in Adults With Relapsing Remitting Multiple Sclerosis (MS) (the EVOLVE-MS-1 Study) Read more +

-- A Study of Ocrelizumab in Patients With Relapsing Remitting Multiple Sclerosis Who Have Had a Suboptimal Response to an Adequate Course of Disease-Modifying Treatment Read more +
+- A Tolerability Study of ALKS 8700 in Subjects With Relapsing Remitting Multiple Sclerosis (RRMS) EVOLVE-MS-2 Read more +

 - Efficacy, Safety and Tolerability of PF-06649751 in Parkinson's Disease Patients at Early Stage of the Disease Read more +